routine needed to run the notebook on Google Colab

-The tutorial aims to show how to employ the PINA library in order to apply a reduced order modeling technique [1].
-Such methodologies have several similarities with machine learning approaches, since the main goal consists in predicting the solution of differential equations (typically parametric PDEs) in a real-time fashion.
+The goal of this tutorial is to demonstrate how to use the PINA library to apply a reduced-order modeling technique, as outlined in [1].
+These methods share several similarities with machine learning approaches, as they focus on predicting the solution to differential equations, often parametric PDEs, in real-time.

 Let's start with the necessary imports.